 Education History: MD, University of Pittsburgh School of Medicine

-Alan Zelicoff, MD is the Director of the Institute for Biosecurity at Saint Louis University and a Professor of Environmental & Occupational Health.
+Alan Zelicoff, MD is a Professor of Environmental & Occupational Health.
 He is a physician (board certified in Internal Medicine 1992, clinical fellowship in Rheumatology, 1983) and physicist (AB Princeton, 1975), who has had a varied career including clinical practice, teaching, and operations research.

 In the latter roles, he was Senior Scientist in the Center for National Security and Arms Control at Sandia National Laboratories from 1989 - 2003.
 Dr. Zelicoff's interests include risk and hazard analysis in hospital systems and office-based practice, and in technologies for improving the responsiveness of public health offices and countering biological weapons terrorism.